gsoft-inc/wl-domain-event-propagation/README.md

 await this._eventPropagationClient.PublishDomainEventAsync(domainEvent, CancellationToken.None);
 ```

-It is possible to specify additional metadata on your domain events to allow leveraging the subscription filtering within Azure.
+You can specify additional metadata for your domain events to leverage subscription filtering within Azure.
 *This is only supported on domain events that use the CloudEvent schema.*

 ```csharp